 Don’t overwhelm your body with high-intensity workouts daily.
 Look to strength training and low-intensity cardio on your off days such as yoga and pilates.
 Focus on keeping your body moving and doing regular stretches rather than driving to the maximum level every day.
 Be sure to stretch before working out to reduce the chances of getting muscle cramps and injuries.

 Yep!
-If you’re looking for a quick weight to burn calories, HIIT workouts are the gold standard.
-Compared to MICT (moderate-intensity continuous training) workouts like jogging or cycling, HIIT will do more for you in less time.
-According to studies, shorter HIIT sessions will help you lose weight just as effectively as longer MICT sessions.
+If you’re looking for a quick weight to burn calories, these workouts are the gold standard.
+Compared to MICT (moderate-intensity continuous training) workouts like jogging or cycling, it will do more for you in less time.
+According to studies, shorter sessions will help you lose weight just as effectively as longer MICT sessions.

-While HIIT training for weight loss doesn’t guarantee overnight success, it does mean that you could get the same results with a 20-minute HIIT workout as you might get with a 40-minute run.
-If you’re looking to drop weight, you can choose either one or a mix of both and see good results.
+While training for weight loss doesn’t guarantee overnight success, it does mean that you could get the same results with a 20-minute HIIT workout as you might get with a 40-minute run.
+If you’re looking to drop weight and strengthen your core, you can choose either one or a mix of both and see good results.

-Before you start with HIIT, however, you need to know the basics.
-New fitness enthusiasts often get lost in the world of exercise trends (and it’s easy to understand why) so let’s keep it simple: wondering if you will lose more weight running or doing a HIIT routine?
-Be aware that on a minute-to-minute basis, HIIT gives you a better workout, but it’s not the only way.
+Before you start, however, you need to know the basics.
+New fitness enthusiasts often get lost in the world of exercise trends (and it’s easy to understand why) so let’s keep it simple: wondering if you will lose more weight running or doing an intensive routine?
+Be aware that on a minute-to-minute basis, it gives you a better workout, but it’s not the only way.